Five things to watch: Spurs vs. Rockets

-SAN ANTONIO — The San Antonio Spurs (16-47) host the Houston Rockets (13-49) tonight in the first game of a back-to-back set.
-The Spurs are riding a two-game winning streak.
+SAN ANTONIO — The San Antonio Spurs (16-48) visit the Houston Rockets (14-49) Sunday night in the second game of a back-to-back set.

 GAME REWIND

-The Spurs are coming off a home win versus the Pacers, 110-99.
+The Spurs are coming off a home loss versus the Rockets, 122-110.

-Jeremy Sochan had 22 points and 13 rebounds to lead the team while Zach Collins added 18 points.
-Devin Vassell finished with 18 points and two rebounds in his return from injury while Devonte Graham recorded 18 points in the win.
+Devonte Graham had 28 points and two rebounds to lead the team while Jeremy Sochan added 14 points.
+Zach Collins finished with 14 points and 10 rebounds while Tre Jones recorded 12 points in the loss.

-The Spurs were without Isaiah Roby, Romeo Langford, and Keldon Johnson due to injuries.
-Gregg Popovich and Brett Brown sat out due to illness.
+The Spurs were without Devin Vassell, Malaki Branham, Doug McDermott, and Keldon Johnson due to injuries.

-"I think the guys are making strides," coach Mitch Johnson said.
-"There's an adjustment physicality-wise, size-wise, schematically.
-I think you're starting to see some incremental gains on that side of the [defensive] floor.
-It's hard when you lose a lot of games to focus on defense.
-You give them credit."
+"I think overall we're very pleased with the effort.
+All those different lineups make it difficult for those guys in trying to run too much," Gregg Popovich said.
+"We didn't shoot the ball in the second half very well, 33 percent overall and 25 [percent] from three.
+That's going to make the half tough but we turned it over some more.
+Gave up 10 more points in turnovers."

 INJURY REPORT